Causally Steered Diffusion for Automated Video Counterfactual Generation: Evaluation Dataset

 \section{Evaluation Dataset}

 We curated an evaluation dataset consisting of 67 text-video pairs sourced from the large-scale facial text–video dataset CelebV-Text~\cite{celebv-text}.
 We extracted the first 24 frames from each video and resized them to a resolution of 512$\times$512.
 Each video in CelebV-Text is associated with a text prompt describing static appearance attributes.
 We model the data-generating process using the causal graph shown in Figure~\ref{figure7_updated}.
 Given the factual (original) text prompt for each video, sourced from CelebV-Text~\cite{celebv-text}, we derive four counterfactual (target) prompts that are as similar as possible to the factual prompt, differing only in the specified interventions.
 To produce the counterfactual prompts and incorporate the interventions, we follow the assumed causal relationships depicted in the causal graph (Figure~\ref{figure7_updated})--for example, older men are more likely to have a beard or be bald than younger men, while women typically do not exhibit facial hair or baldness.
 Therefore, we successfully construct causal prompts.
-The counterfactual prompts are generated either manually or with the help of ChatGPT.
+The counterfactual prompts are generated leveraging GPT-4 via the OpenAI API.
 An example is shown in Figure~\ref{figure7_updated}.